NewYaroslav/imgui_md/README.md

 ## Usage

 Add imgui_md.h imgui_md.cpp md4c.h md4c.c to your project and use the following code:
+The public header no longer exposes md4c types; thin wrappers like `MdBlockHDetail` and `MdSpanADetail` are used instead.
 If md4c.h is located elsewhere, you can override its path by defining `IMGUI_MD_MD4C_INCLUDE`, for example:

 ```